 If optional, technician will see the item but not have to mark it as done before moving to next workflow section.
 If required, technician will have to tap the item to mark it as done before moving on.

-If photo is required, technician will be forced to take at least 1 picture when they mark the checklist item as done.
+If photo is required, technician will be forced to take at least 1 picture when they mark the workflow item as done.
 Typically this is a picture proving the item was done like an empty skimmer basket or closed and locked gate, etc.

-Checklist items will appear in the app every visit by default, but you can set them to appear on a custom schedule frequency if you prefer
+Workflow items will appear in the app every visit by default, but you can set them to appear on a custom schedule frequency if you prefer

 For example, you may want to have the pool service technician spray down the deck but only once every 4 visits.
 As shown below, "spray down deck" would be required and a picture would be required when shown, but it would only be shown once every 4 visits.
 The tech would not see it or be required to complete it during the other visits where it isn't shown

-System checklist items (Backwash, Cleaned Filter, Cleaned Salt Cell) can be highly customized.
+System workflow items (Backwash, Cleaned Filter, Cleaned Salt Cell) can be highly customized.
 Click on any system item to open the settings window for it where you can edit start/end instructions, how often the item is required and which pictures are required.
-We will use "Backwash" system item as an example in the below points but the "Cleaned Filter" and "Cleaned Salt Cell" items have very similar settings options.

 When a technician taps on "Backwash" item in the app during a job or route stop, they will be presented with a mini-workflow from left to right...